 The Group will provide information and updates about progress, with an opportunity for questions and answers.

-Representatives from Hampton Pool Trust, YMCA St Paul’s Group and the Construction Team once appointed will be present at NLG meetings.
+Representatives from Hampton Pool Trust, South Downs Leisure and the Construction Team once appointed will be present at NLG meetings.

 Councillors representing local wards, organisations connected with the pool and neighbours in the immediate vicinity will be invited to join the group.